 Contact a Custody Lawyer on Long Island

-A family law attorney will directly impact the outcome of your child custody
+A child custody attorney will directly impact the outcome of your custody

 get custody, but your attorney can help you understand what you should

 and should not do in order to best help your chances of getting custody

 of your child or children.
 For this reason, we encourage you to discuss